 Bob Lavigna is director of the CPS HR Consulting Institute for Public Sector Employee Engagement.
 The institute is dedicated to helping public sector and nonprofit organizations measure and improve employee engagement.
 Before joining CPS HR, Mr. Lavigna was assistant vice chancellor and director of human resources for the University of Wisconsin.
 He is also the author of Engaging Government Employees (American Management Association).
-For more information, visit http://cpshr.us/EmployeeEngagement/index.html.
+For more information, visit www.cpshr.us/EmployeeEngagement/index.html, or email rlavigna@pcshr.us.